 Make sure you know exactly what you want from your webinars and webinar platform, and when asking for a quote, be clear about what you need and make sure those features are included in the total price.

 A lot of people will go for a basic package - too tempted by the £99.99/month to realize that the features they actually need will be added costs.
-Before taking that decision, compare the offers and the features.
+Before making that decision, compare the offers and the features.
 There’s nothing worse than realizing that what you actually wanted and needed for your webinar isn’t included in the package.

 All marketers know, the USP (unique selling point) is key.
 Don’t hesitate to ask webinar providers what makes their solution unique, what makes them stand out from the crowd.